telosnetwork/erc20-template/README.md

     - token_name: 'My Token'
     - token_symbol: 'MYTOK'
     - token_supply: 10000
-- Install the template on your machine with `git clone [URL]` (git required) or download the code and install it manually
+- Install the template on your machine with `git clone [PREVIOUSLY COPIED URL]` (git required) or download the code and install it manually
 - Enter the directory and install hardhat by running `npm install hardhat`

 ## TEST (OPTIONAL)